bluzDK/bluz-docs/docs/tutorials/getting_started.md

 ![logo](/img/ios_app_login.png)

 3. The app will scan for 30 seconds.
 When bluz is powered on during this time, it will appear in the list and you can click Connect.

-Note: To make sure your Bluz DK is connecting to your app and not a Bluz Gateway, power off your Bluz Gateways (if you have any)
+**Note: To make sure your Bluz DK is connecting to your app and not a Bluz Gateway, it is recomended you power off or change the search target for any gateways that are powered on.

 ![logo](/img/ios_app.png)